vatpac-technology/sops/docs/pacific/Vanuatu/TCU.md

 ### Arrivals/Overfliers
 NVVVA will heads-up coordinate arrivals/overfliers from Class D to NVVV ADC.

-The Standard Assignable level from NVVVA to NVVV ADC is `A100`, any other level must be prior coordinated.
+The standard assignable level from NVVVA to NVVV ADC is `A100`, any other level must be prior coordinated.

 Refer to [Class D Tower Separation Standards](../../../separation-standards/classd) for more information.